ITensor/website/docs/classes/mps.md

   Sets the orthogonality center to site `j` by performing singular value decompositions of tensors between `leftLim()` and `rightLim()`.
 After calling `position(j)`, tensors at sites `i < j` are guaranteed left-orthogonal and tensors at sites `i > j` are guaranteed right-orthogonal.
-Left and right orthogonal site tensors can be omitted from expectation values for sites not in the support of the operator.
+Left and right orthogonal site tensors can be omitted from operator expectation values for sites not in the support of the operator.

+  Note: calling `position(j)` may in general change the "virtual" indices between some or all of the MPS tensors.

 * `orthogonalize(OptSet opts = Global::opts())`